wormhole-foundation/wormhole/whitepapers/0015_notary.md

 * Provide a standardized, coordinated response to Transfer Verifier results across all guardians
 * Enable temporary delays for suspicious messages to allow for manual review and investigation
-* Permanently block messages that have been definitively identified as malicious or not well-formed
+* Permanently block messages that have been definitively identified as malicious or malformed
 * Maintain a persistent record of delayed and blocked messages across guardian restarts
 * Support the broader Wormhole security model by providing an additional layer of protection
 * Operate as a general-purpose message evaluation framework that could be extended beyond token transfers